Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Case Study

-Also, by testing the proposed approach and comparing candidate on different demand levels before DR, we aim to show that the proposed approach is superior to the method where DR is implemented at fixed nodes.
-Specifically, we test the approach on eight kinds of different nodal demand levels before DR, which are denoted as $S_1-S_8$.
+Also, by testing the proposed approach and the comparing candidate on different demand levels before DR, we aim to show that the proposed approach is superior to the method where DR is implemented at fixed nodes.
+Specifically, we test the approach on six kinds of different nodal demand levels before DR, which are denoted as $S_1-S_6$.
+The reference value of LMP is set as 65 \$/MWh.
 Those demand levels are generated by adding the Gaussian noise to the demand level shown in Fig. \ref{Fig 4}.
 The comparison candidate always selects the nodes \#3, \#4, \#12, \#15, \#18 as DR locations, whose corresponding LMPs are almost the highest in the system.
-The results regarding the demand reduction are given in Table \uppercase\expandafter{\romannumeral2}, where the sign of $-$ indicates the problem is infeasible, which means given the targeted nodes, the constraint \eqref{10(c)} cannot be satisfied in any of the problem.
-In other words, the demand level $\hat{\bm{l}}$ after DR cannot fall in the region of any polytope in the set $\mathcal{M}$.
-Since for feasible instances, the methods can always reduce the averaged LMP to the reference value, namely 70 \$/MWh, the results regarding the averaged LMPs after DR are not shown in Table \uppercase\expandafter{\romannumeral2}.
-Among $S_1-S_8$, the comparison method is infeasible in six problems and results in larger demand reduction in the remaining problems, compared with the proposed approach.
-For the proposed approach, the targeted nodes in $S_1-S_8$ are shown in Table \uppercase\expandafter{\romannumeral3}.
-The targeted nodes differ from each other with the variation of the demand levels before DR. And we note that in $S_7$, it only needs four targeted nodes to lower the averaged LMP.
-The results validate that the proposed approach can adapt the DR targeted nodes to different demand levels, which is superior to the approach of choosing the fixed nodes.
+The results regarding the reduced average LMP are given in Table \ref{Table 3}.
+Among $S_1-S_6$, the proposed approach achieves a reduction of the average LMP to match the reference value, with a deviation less than $\epsilon$, whereas the comparison candidate fails to do so.
+For the proposed approach, the targeted nodes in $S_1-S_6$ are shown in Table \ref{Table 4}.
+The targeted nodes tend to vary with changes in demand levels prior to DR implementation.
+The results validate that the proposed approach can adapt the selection of DR targeted nodes to different demand levels, demonstrating its superiority over the approach of choosing fixed nodes.